 Coral reefs are some of the most complex and stunning seascapes on earth.
-They are incredibly fragile ecosystems often referred to as the “rainforest of the sea,” created by the skeletons of millions of small marine invertebrates.
-Ever-expanding, the reefs are home to thousands of fish and many other diverse types of marine life.
-Reefs can be severely damaged by excessive soil runoff, which is the primary threat to Hawaii’s reefs as well as by contaminants in the water.
-For these reasons, agencies such as the Coral Reef Initiative and the Hawaii Coral Reef Networks are committed to protecting the coral reefs through further research and conservation.
+They are incredibly fragile ecosystems created by the skeletons of millions of small marine invertebrates.
+Ever-expanding, the coral reefs in Hawaii are home to thousands of fish and many types of marine life.
+The primary threat to Hawaii’s reefs are excessive soil runoff and contaminants in the water.
+For these reasons, the Coral Reef Initiative and the Hawaii Coral Reef Networks protect coral reefs through research and conservation.

-Haunauma Bay is a State of Hawaii marine sanctuary located in east Honolulu.
-As all fishing and all types of marine harvesting has been banned here and because human activity is carefully monitored and controlled, here you can see an abundance of marine life and a reef ecosystem in a pristine state.
+Hanauma Bay is a State of Hawaii marine sanctuary in east Honolulu.
+Within this conservation area, you can see an abundance of marine life and a reef ecosystem in a pristine state.
 This makes it an extremely popular place to see coral reefs in Hawaii.

-Kaohe Bay just outside of south Kona, divers can admire some of the most unspoiled reefs in the Aloha State and may even spot one of the rare and endangered monk seals.
+In Kaohe Bay outside of Kona, divers can admire some of the most unspoiled reefs in the Aloha State.
+While diving here, you may even spot the rare and endangered Hawaiian monk seal.

 Honaunau Bay, also on the Big Island, has a beautiful and extensive reef system.
-Because of this, it’s the perfect place to watch dolphins dive, sea turtles drift with the current and vibrant fish.
+Because of this, it’s the perfect place to watch dolphins dive, sea turtles and vibrant fish.

-Molokai has many beloved diving places, and is surrounded by one of the largest barrier reefs in Hawaii, extending nearly 27 miles.
-Miraculously surviving from sediment overflow from the land which depletes much needed sunlight, the coral reefs around Molokai are a must-see for avid divers.
+Molokai has many diving places with one of the largest barrier reefs in Hawaii, extending 27 miles.
+Miraculously surviving from soil run-off, the coral reefs around Molokai are a must-see for avid divers.

-When visiting Hawaii, it is important to bear in mind that these islands and surrounding ocean environments are home not only to Hawaii residents, but also to an abundant host of birds, fishes and marine life that need protection.
-Hawaii welcomes visitors with the Aloha spirit, but just as you would cautiously and politely enter a stranger’s home, it is important to keep the proper etiquette of how to behave in Hawaii.
-The beauties of the coral reef are meant to be enjoyed by all, so the care each individual takes to protect this part of Hawaii’s ecosystem will help preserve it for future generations.
-Here are some of the ways that you can help to protect it:
+Whenever visiting, bear in mind that the islands are not only home to residents, but also to marine life.
+Hawaii welcomes visitors with the Aloha spirit.
+But just as you would politely enter a stranger’s home, it is important to practice this etiquette in the ocean.
+The beauty of the coral reefs in Hawaii are meant to be enjoyed by all.
+Because of this, it’s important that everyone does their part to protect them for future generations.